9 Business Capability Examples: Modeling an Organization Successfully

 Best Practices For Defining Business Capabilities

-It is helpful to first understand how business capabilities are put together, regardless of whether you choose to use one of Ardoq’s best practice models, an existing standard, or go your own way
+Understanding how business capabilities are assembled is helpful regardless of whether an organization chooses to use one of Ardoq’s best practice models, an existing standard, or its own approach.

 defining business capabilities

-1: Define Your Business Capabilities by What Is Done, Not How It’s Done
+1: Define Business Capabilities by What Is Done, Not How It’s Done

 Definitions are important ways of framing any exercise, so it might be a good idea to begin with clear definitions of what we mean when discussing business capabilities and a business capability model.